Celebrity Sex Offenders Put Into Context by DoNotPay

 While this is an excellent way to check your safety today, it doesn’t help you know when things change—a sex offender could move into your building overnight, and you may not find out about it for months.

 DoNotPay has the answer!
-With our help, you can search your neighborhood or look for your nemesis—you can even sign up for weekly updates to keep you in the loop!
+With our help, you can —you can even sign up for weekly updates to keep you in the loop!

 Whether you are worried about famous or infamous sex offenders, DoNotPay is here to help!